 Of important note, Santa Cruz is also a city of artists.
 Santa Cruz has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Santa Cruz’s character.

 Santa Cruz is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Santa Cruz in 2010 was $31,639, which is upper middle income relative to California and the nation.
 This equates to an annual income of $126,556 for a family of four.
 However, Santa Cruz contains both very wealthy and poor people as well.